Overview of FATCA and its impact on U.S. residents in Canada

 I am a US citizen who is being relocated to work in Canada temporarily by my employer.
 Can I continue to contribute to my employer sponsored IRA/401(k) and will Canada allow me to claim a tax deduction for contributions I make to my US retirement plan?
 Yes, as long as you were a US resident … Continue reading What happens to my IRA & 401K if I temporarily relocate to Canada?

-Cross Border Taxes- Tips on Doing Online Business in Canada
+Cross-Border Tax Tips for Online Business in Canada

 No, first of all, dividend from the U.S. is subject to 15% withholding tax whereas interest income from the U.S. is not subject to any withholding tax as per the Canada – U.S. tax treaty.
-Both sources of income will not create a U.S. tax filing liability to Canadians as long as the proper amount … Continue reading I am a Canadian resident and I received dividends and interest income from the U.S. Do I have to file a U.S. tax return?
+Both sources of income will not create a U.S. tax filing liability to Canadians as long as the proper amount … Continue reading Do Canadian residents need to file US tax return for U.S. Yield?

 When are U.S. Personal Tax Returns due?